katerinaaleksandrova89/ShadyMeadowsProject/ReadMe.txt

 # Test scenarios

-The Manual Test Cases are in the folder TestScenarious.txt. under the folder cypress.
+The Manual Test Cases are in the file testScenarious.txt.
-Every Manual Test Case has: steps, expected results and Bugs reported during testing of that Test Case.
+Every Manual Test Case has: steps and expected results.

-The Bugs are reported under every Manual Test Case.
+The Bugs are reported in the file bugReport.txt.
-Reporting of the bugs was not part of the assignment, and for using less documents I reported the Bugs without Steps to reproduce
+Every Bug has Actual and Expected results.
-But every Bug have the info on which step of which Test Case is found.
+I reported the Bugs without Steps to reproduce, but every Bug have the info on which step of which Test Case is found.

 They are:
 - Test Case: TC01 and Bugs: Bug 01 and Bug 02
 - Test Case: TC02 and Bugs: Bug 03, Bug 04, Bug 05, Bug 06 and Bug 07